-8. Deviations from the 40 CFR Part 68 regulations that arise from review of process safety management procedures and programs, including deviations identified in the process safety management audits, will not be considered deviations of this permit.

-9. The Permit Shield (Standard Conditions, Section VI) is extended to the following requirements that have been determined to be inapplicable to this facility or the listed emission unit groups.
+- 9. Deviations from the 40 CFR Part 68 regulations that arise from review of process safety management procedures and programs, including deviations identified in the process safety management audits, will not be considered deviations of this permit. - 10.
+The Permit Shield (Standard Conditions, Section VI) is extended to the following requirements that have been determined to be inapplicable to this facility or the listed emission unit groups.

 [OAC 252:100-8-6(d)(2)]

-A. Facility Wide Citation Description Reason for Non-Applicability OAC 252:100-7 Minor Sources not in source category OAC 252:100-11 Alternative Reduction Plans and Authorizations not in source category OAC 252:100-15 Mobile Sources not in source category OAC 252:100-17 Incinerators not type of emission unit OAC 252:100-23 Cotton Gins not type of emission unit OAC 252:100-24 Grain Elevators not in source category OAC 252:100-31, Part 2 Sulfur Compounds, Ambient Concentrations not in source category OAC 252:100-35 Carbon Monoxide not in source category OAC 252:100-39 Nonattainment Areas not in area category OAC 252:100-47 Landfills not in source category 40 CFR Part 60 Subpart D Steam Generators below the specified size 40 CFR Part 60 Subpart G Nitric Acid Plants prior to the effective date 40 CFR Part 60 Subpart Ga Nitric Acid Plants prior to the effective date 40 CFR Part 60 Subpart Kb Volatile Organic Liquid Storage vapor pressure of stored material below applicability threshold 40 CFR Part 61, all subparts except M and FF NESHAP not in source category, not a major source of HAPs 40 CFR Part 63, all subparts related to Title III major sources NESHAP not a major source of HAPs 40 CFR Part 63, Subpart JJJJJJ Area Source Boiler GACT not applicable
+A. Facility Wide

+Citation Description Reason for Non-Applicability OAC 252:100-7 Minor Sources not in source category OAC 252:100-11 Alternative Reduction Plans and Authorizations not in source category OAC 252:100-17 Incinerators not type of emission unit OAC 252:100-23 Cotton Gins not type of emission unit OAC 252:100-24 Grain Elevators not in source category OAC 252:100-31, Part 2 Sulfur Compounds, Ambient Concentrations not in source category OAC 252:100-35 Carbon Monoxide not in source category OAC 252:100-39 Nonattainment Areas not in area category OAC 252:100-47 Landfills not in source category 40 CFR Part 60, Subpart D Steam Generators below the specified size 40 CFR Part 60, Subpart G Nitric Acid Plants prior to the effective date 40 CFR Part 60, Subpart Ga Nitric Acid Plants prior to the effective date 40 CFR Part 60, Subpart Kb Volatile Organic Liquid Storage vapor pressure of stored material below applicability threshold 40 CFR Part 61, all subparts except M and FF NESHAP not in source category 40 CFR Part 63, Subparts R, Q, EEEE, and GGGG NESHAP not type of emission unit 40 CFR Part 63, Subpart JJJJJJ Area Source Boiler GACT not applicable